nirus/coder-rocks/reverse-engineering-popunder-js-chrome/index.md

 }]);
 ```

-Next section of code is a check for the vulnerable browser versions to exploit (influenced by @LiveOverflow’s reverse engineering disclosure’s) , Like the `window.postMessage` trick that is available in **Chrome ver 68** and below, PDF as an embedded object to gain focus etc.
+Next section of code is a check for the vulnerable browser versions to exploit (<i>influenced by @LiveOverflow’s reverse engineering disclosure’s</i>), like the `window.postMessage` trick that is available in **Chrome ver 68** and below, PDF as an embedded object to gain focus etc.

 For all these vulnerabilities & explanation on older version, I would highly recommend to watch [@LiveOverflow](https://www.youtube.com/c/LiveOverflow) videos on Youtube.